-Skirts & Jumpers: The skirt, skort or jumper must be worn at the waist and the hem must touch the top of the knee, and should fall to the same length in both the front and the back.
+Skirts & Jumpers: The skirt, skort or jumper must be worn at the waist and the hem may not be higher than just above the knee, should fall to the same length in both the front and the back.
 To measure a correct length, properly adjust the skirt at the waist, ask your daughter to move around for a few minutes, see where the skirt has landed after movement, and adjust the skirt hem as needed to meet the length requirement.
-Girls choosing to wear the skirt or jumper must wear solid black or navy spandex shorts beneath their skirts.
+Girls choosing to wear the skirt or jumper must wear modesty shorts preferably black or navy underneath.

 Pants/Shorts must have belt loops and a solid black, brown, or navy belt (at least 3/4" wide) must be worn.
 (Kindergarten is exempt from the requirement for belt loops and a belt due to toileting purposes.)
 No fabric or woven belts are permitted.
 No jeans, Dickies, cargo pants, oversized pants, super-baggy pants, dungarees, extra pockets, extra zippers, or extra seams will be permitted.
 Pants/Shorts should not be excessively tight or loose fitting.
 Pants/Shorts should not be excessively tight or loose fitting.
 Pants/Shorts should be worn at the waist and no undergarments may be visible.
 Pants must reach to the shoe but should not drag on the ground.
-Shorts should go to just above the knee but not below.
+Shorts should go just above the knee but not below.